Death of Lucy Meadows: Death and coroner's inquest

-In March 2013, Meadows was found dead as a result of carbon monoxide poisoning.
+In March 2013, Meadows was found dead as a result of carbon monoxide poisoning, aged 32.
 At the inquest into Meadows' death, the coroner criticised the press for their handling of the story.
 According to The Guardian, he "singled out the Daily Mail as he accused the paper of 'ridicule and humiliation' and a 'character assassination' of Lucy Meadows".
 The coroner recommended that guidelines about press intrusion into the lives of the public be tightened.

 Reactions to her death

-According to Lucy's ex wife Ruth Smith coverage by the Daily Mail among others was used to "attack a woman who wanted only to live her life in peace."
+According to Lucy's ex-wife Ruth Smith, coverage by the Daily Mail, among others, was used to "attack a woman who wanted only to live her life in peace."

 Writing in The Guardian, Paris Lees stated that Meadows had been "persecuted by the press" after her local newspaper reported on her transition.

-A petition drive was launched demanding Littlejohn be sacked.
+A petition drive was launched demanding Littlejohn be fired from the Daily Mail.
 Two petitions signed by over 240,000 people were handed over to the Daily Mail offices.

-Helen Belcher of Trans Media Watch said “I want people to come to their senses and realise the effect that coverage can have.
+Helen Belcher of Trans Media Watch said "I want people to come to their senses and realise the effect that coverage can have.
 Our politicians need to realise that trans people face real problems and the media is generally not helping – it is hindering.
 We need to sit up and listen, Lucy was being pursued by the press through the Christmas holiday and the new year.
-She had two weeks of constant harassment and monstering.”
+She had two weeks of constant harassment and monstering."